Art Ingels

-John Arthur "Art" Ingels (sometimes misspelled as Ingles; May 14, 1918 - December 16, 1981) is known as 'the father of karting'.
+John Arthur Ingels (May 14, 1918 – December 16, 1981) was an American racing driver.
+He is known as "the father of karting" for his invention of the go-kart.

-In 1956, while he was a race car builder at Kurtis Kraft, a famous builder of Indy race cars during the 1950s, he assembled the first Go-Kart in history out of scrap metal and a surplus West Bend Company two-stroke engine.
-It was built in his two-car garage in Echo Park, California, (now FIX Coffee Co), and was tested in the Rose Bowl parking lot, where it gained hundreds of enthusiasts.
+In 1956, while Ingels was a race car builder at Kurtis Kraft, a famous builder of Indy race cars during the 1950s, he assembled the first go-kart in history out of scrap metal and a surplus West Bend Company two-stroke engine.
+It was built in his two-car garage in Echo Park, California, and was tested in the Rose Bowl parking lot, where it gained hundreds of enthusiasts.